10 of the Most Common Questions for a Phoenix Car Accident Attorney

 A: If you don’t have auto insurance, but the at-fault driver does, you can file a claim against their insurance provider.

 Call a Phoenix Car Accident Attorney After Being in a Car Crash in Arizona

 Car accidents happen daily in Phoenix – the majority of which result in severe injuries.
 Auto insurance companies may try to give you the runaround and attempt to settle for less than you deserve for your injuries or property damages.
-By contacting Hirsch & Lyon accident law firm, you retain a team of attorneys who focus on auto crash claims can help you recover the full amount of damages you are entitled to.
+By contacting Hirsch & Lyon accident law firm, you retain a team of attorneys who focus on personal injury to help you recover the full amount of damages you are entitled to.
 Our auto accident lawyers will carefully review the details of your accident, speak to witnesses and police, and even consult with medical professionals to make sure you obtain just compensation.
 Not only will you receive compensation, but we challenge you to find a Phoenix car accident attorney with lower cost attorney’s fees!
 Call 602-535-1900 now or complete our contact form to start your fight for justice, today!